JewelsHovan/Milestone-I/Progress.md

 - **Integration:**
   - Combine disease statistics with clinical data for more enriched analyses.
   - Analyze correlations between disease prevalence and patient outcomes.
+  - **Investigate the impact of insurance coverage on patient outcomes using advanced statistical models.**
 - **Advanced Analytics:**
   - Implement regression models to interpret factors affecting LOS and other key metrics.
   - Conduct longitudinal studies on patient outcomes based on transfer patterns.